gabriel-rusu/E.L.F-Executable-Loader/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-To use the os_io.h library on your projects you must have:
+To use the loader.h library on your projects you must have:

 * for UNIX based operating systems:
   * gcc - is a tool from the GNU Compiler Collection used to compile and link C programs